-For business planning (setting OKRs etc.), I’m yet to find a tool that genuinely convinces me of its value over a well-organized Google Sheet.
+For business planning (setting objectives etc.), I’m yet to find a tool that genuinely convinces me of its value over a well-organized Google Sheet.
 The number one challenge I’ve found is effectively communicating and tracking the output of business planning, and non-ops people really don’t like having to use another platform to track what they’re doing.

 Annoyingly, dealing with stock options is one of those slightly manual things you'll still need lawyers to help you with:

 Your lawyers will set up your stock option scheme for you, including the agreement templates.

 Before giving out options, you'll need to do a 409A valuation – these cost ~$1,000 each time, though LTSE Equity will throw in your first one for free when you subscribe.
 Each valuation lasts 12 months.
 Bear in mind that signing a term sheet effectively invalidates your current 409a valuation.

 Allocate your share options in batches, as you'll need a board consent signed each time.
 Your lawyers will write this for you.

 Once you've received board approval, it's time to send out all the paperwork to your team.
 You can do this yourself based on your templates, but this is one area where we run it through our lawyers because getting it wrong can be very costly...

 I guarantee you will now spend 80% of the process chasing your team for their signatures.

 Record all the share options you've allocated in LTSE Equity.